 Different types of captive companies have emerged over the years including pure captives, sponsored captives, group captives, risk retention groups and rent-a-captives among others.
 All have their individual benefits and serve different types of businesses and individuals.

 - Custom Coverage -- Captive insurance companies don’t usually offer cookie-cutter insurance packages.
 They are made to fit each company’s or business owner’s needs.
 Owners of captive companies can set their own exclusions and criteria for covering claims which are far more flexible and less restrictive than those of commercial insurance companies.

 - Save on Insurance Premiums -- Because those who participate in a captive offer their own capital as coverage and/or set their own premiums, they avoid paying high premiums for the high expenses and level of profit that commercial insurance companies have to maintain.

 - Tax Benefits -- Depending on the type of captive company that is formed, there are several possible tax benefits.
 Moving money to captives in the form of premiums, gives businesses or owners a tax break based on these premiums.
 Money paid into a captive is also exempt from gift and estate taxes.
 Captives can also provide additional income tax savings.

 Take advantage of the financial benefits captive insurance has to offer.
 Contact Chandler & Knowles CPAs for captive insurance management services.
-Give us a call at 817-430-3000 to set up an appointment at either our Flower Mound or Addison, TX location or you can fill out our online contact form and one of our representatives will be happy to contact you regarding your insurance needs.
+Give us a call at 817-430-3000 to set up an appointment at our Flower Mound office or you can fill out our online contact form and one of our representatives will be happy to contact you regarding your insurance needs.